Archive

 View Hajime Nakatomi’s works at his website.

-I met Ohashi and my interpreter for the day, the lovely Ayako, and after some introductions we headed off for the day.
+I met Mr Ohashi and my interpreter for the day, the lovely Ayako, and after some introductions we headed off for the day.

 Our first stop was the Traditional Bamboo Craft Centre, Beppu.

-Each bamboo variety has slightly different qualities that lend themselves to the making of certain objects.
+Ohashi-san explained that each bamboo variety has slightly different qualities that lend themselves to the making of certain objects.
 Bamboo varieties on display included:

 - Kurochiku (black bamboo, scrolls, fences, decoration)